perfalcon/RoboND-FollowMe-Project/writeup.md

 ### Step 1: ###
 *Encoder*

-The Encoder extracts the features, applies the 2d convolutions and apply the batch normalization.
+The Encoder extracts the features by applying the 2d convolutions and the batch normalization.

 *Encode the Layer/s:*
 Encoding does the separable convolution operation with ReLU activation and then batch normalization.